OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

-+++ title = "Helping you understand the syntax of Jetpack Compose"
++++ title = "Helping You Understand The Syntax of Jetpack Compose"
 date = "2021-01-02"
 author = "Oussama Hafferssas"
-cover ="/img/00_the_blog_s_readme/cover_site_readme.svg"
+cover ="/img/03_understanding_jetpack_compose_syntax/cover_compose_syntax_compressed.svg"
-description = "In this article, I will demessify the syntax of Jetpack Compose for you by using pure Kotlin, interactive code that you can read and modify, and what you already know about OOP.
+description = "In this article, I will clarity the syntax of Jetpack Compose for you by using pure Kotlin, interactive code that you can read and modify, and what you already know about OOP.
 I'll explain some of the frequently used fancy words when using Compose."
 +++